-Between the submission deadline and the MBOH Board Award Determination Meeting, as required by federal law, MBOH will provide notice of the Project to the chief executive officer (or the equivalent) of the local jurisdiction within which the Project will be located and provide such individual a reasonable opportunity to comment on the Project.
+Between the submission deadline and the MBOH Board Award Determination Meeting, as required by federal law, MBOH will provide notice of the Project to the chief executive officer (or the equivalent) of the local jurisdiction within which the Project will-is proposed to be located and provide such individual a reasonable opportunity to comment on the Project.

-Housing Credit Allocations will be subject to three underwriting evaluations: (1) evaluation for purposes of Award/Reservation and, for Projects that have received an Award of credits and entered into a Reservation Agreement, (2) evaluation for purposes of the 10% Cost Certification, and (3) evaluation for purposes of Final Cost Certification.
+Housing Credit Application/Allocations will be subject to three underwriting evaluations: (1) evaluation for purposes of Award; (2) evaluation for purposes of the 10% Cost Certification; and (3) evaluation for purposes of Final Cost Certification.